 Llais Cymru works to enhance and improve the quality of your local health service.
 They are your statutory and independent voice in health services provided throughout Wales.
 Llais Cymru can provide you with free confidential help and advice if you have a problem or concern with NHS services.
 You can find the contact details of your local Llais on the website www.llaiswales.org.

 Each health board authority or Trust in Wales has its own concerns team, details of which can be found here.

-After raising your concern, it will be registered by the Putting Things Right concerns administration team, and within two working days we will acknowledge your concern.
+After raising your concern, it will be registered by the Putting Things Right concerns administration team, and within five working days we will acknowledge your concern.
 We may contact you if we need any further information about your concern, to identify how much you wish to be involved, or with any information we have found.

 We aim to provide a final response within 30 working days of the concern being raised, however, if we cannot reply to you within that time we will make contact to update you, and let you know why.

 In some cases, further investigations may be needed and may require your consent to access medical records held by a health board or your GP surgery and is taken forward under the Redress arrangements.
 We will contact you to update of these developments and to request any further information or access to records as required.

 We will contact you with our formal response at the conclusion of the investigation, either in postal letter, email or other preferred method of contact identified by yourself.
 If you are unhappy with the investigation, or response to your concern, it may be possible to resolve this by meeting with the Trust and discuss your concerns.
 This often proves a very positive and effective way of reaching a satisfactory outcome for everyone involved.

 If you remain unhappy about the response to your concerns, you can contact the Public Services Ombudsman for Wales.
 The Public Service Ombudsman is independent to the NHS and offers a free, confidential service.
 Their details are:

 Tel: 0844 477 2020